pvignesh92/sql/README.md

-# hackerrank_practise
+# SQL Practise
-My solutions to Hackerrank SQL problems
+This repo contains all the SQL learnings and problems I solved